School District Leadership and Technology Internship Manual

 This handbook is a guide to facilitate a successful partnership for the internship experience.
 The foundation of the Program is a three-way collaboration that includes the NYIT field supervisor, the cooperating district administrator, and the intern.
-In order for this triad to be effective, all three partners must clearly understand their respective responsibilities and the policies of the NYIT School of Interdisciplinary Studies and Education.
+In order for this triad to be effective, all three partners must clearly understand their respective responsibilities and the policies of the Department of Educational Leadership and Technology.
 The various functions within the triad are specifically outlined so that each partner may be fully aware of his or her role in the internship experience.
 It is essential that each member effectively communicates, cooperates, and collaborates to assure success.

 Please read this guide carefully so that you may fully understand the role expectations, responsibilities, and recommendations that will enrich the internship.
 It is our hope that your shared experiences will provide you with personal and professional growth as well as a rewarding relationship.
-The NYIT School of Interdisciplinary Studies and Education Educational Leadership and Technology faculty trust that you will find this guide to be helpful in guiding you through the internship experience.
+NYIT and the Department of Educational Leadership and Technology faculty trust that you will find this guide to be helpful in guiding you through the internship experience.
 For further information or individual concerns, please contact Dr. Robert Feirsen, rfeirsen@NYIT.edu.